The reason this happens is due to Facebook/Linkedin caching everything. This means that Facebook or LinkedIn won't

 After you link your URL, you can immediately go back and type your update in again, and the good stuff will show up.
 It’s that easy!

-Still not working and have a custom domain?
+Still not working and having a custom domain?

-If you are working with a custom domain, and Facebook is not recognizing your content, it is mostly likely because you have connected your domain incorrectly.
+If you are working with a custom domain, and Facebook is not recognizing your content, it is most likely because you have connected your domain incorrectly.
 You probably forward yourdomain.com to strikingly.com/yoursite.

 Clearing LinkedIn’s Link Sharing Preview Cache

 In case the post inspector doesn't work, you may clear the sharing preview cache by tricking LinkedIn into "thinking" that your page is a brand new page.
 You can do this by adding an invented variable to the link when you share your site on LinkedIn.

 Original link: http://www.domain.com/